 Have you ever heard of Cape Point?
-It’s the a famous coastal peak at the tip of the Cape Peninsula.
-The Cape Point Nature Reserve lies just outside of Cape Town and is often considered one of the most scenic areas in South Africa.
-The peak provides amazing views of the bright blue ocean below and the even more well-known Cape of Good Hope in the distance.
+It’s the a famous coastal peak at the tip of the Cape Peninsula in South Africa.
+The Cape Point Nature Reserve lies just outside of Cape Town and might just be one of the most scenic areas in South Africa.
+Why?
+Well, because the legendary peak provides amazing views of the bright blue ocean below and the even more well-known Cape of Good Hope in the distance.
 But what’s the story behind Cape Point?
 Why was it called the Cape of Storms?
 And what about the Flying Dutchman, the legendary ghost ship?
 Let’s find out.

 Before the introduction of radar technology, Cape Point was a major navigational landmark.
 It was first named the “Cape of Storms” by the Portuguese explorer Bartolomeu Dias in 1488.
 The rocky point and treacherous coastline became notorious for their horrible weather and violent storms.
 Remains of many shipwrecks are still scattered around the coastline.
 Because of this destructive reputation, sailors have always feared the southern tip of the peninsula and treated Cape Point with much respect.

-There is another newer lighthouse built at a different spot, closer to the water’s edge.
+There is another, newer lighthouse that now stands proud at a different spot, closer to the water’s edge.
 The old lighthouse wasn’t always visible, especially at night and in foggy conditions.
-On 18 April 1911, a Portuguese liner (Lusitania) shipwrecked just off the coast at Cape Point.
-This is when they finally decided to build another lighthouse closer to shore.
+On 18 April 1911, yet another ship, a Portuguese liner called Lusitania, shipwrecked just off the coast at Cape Point.
+This was the moment when they finally decided to build another lighthouse closer to shore.

-The Cape Peninsula is a protected area, so it is also home to a population of ostriches.
+The Cape Peninsula is a protected area, so it is also home to (among other species) a population of ostriches.
 I can now proudly say I have seen ostriches on three different continents: Europe, Africa, and North America!
 These were the first wild ones I saw.
-What a time to be alive.
 The ostriches are harmless and quite entertaining, mainly because of their small brains and obsession with food (like me).
 The native dassies are also very cute, perhaps even cuter than squirrels.
-The baboons can be a lot more dangerous.
+The baboons can be a lot more dangerous, however.
 Never feed the baboons!

-The Cape Point Reserve is part of the Table Mountain National Park, an official world heritage site.
+The Cape Point Reserve itself falls within Table Mountain National Park, an official world heritage site.
 If you are physically able to, I strongly recommend you to climb the peak and take your time absorbing the views.
 Continue your hike towards the finish at the Cape of Good Hope.
 The easiest way to do this is to join a peninsula tour group (my brother and I went with the Bazbus Peninsula Tour).
-Trust me, you won’t see anything like it anywhere else on our planet.
+You won’t see anything like it anywhere else on our planet.